aep-dev/aep.dev/aip/general/0008/aip.md

 - "Changelog" is a bulleted list of changes made to the AIP since the first writing.

-The guidance section **may** include subsections that elaborate further on details.
+The guidance section **should** include subsections that elaborate further on details.
 Subsections will automatically create an entry in the table of contents, and an anchor for citations.
-The guidance section **may** include abstract descriptions of structures and wherever possible these should use Typescript syntax.
-Typescript is easy to follow for anyone familiar with either dynamic languages (like JavaScript or Python) or static languages (like Java or C++).
+The guidance section **may** include abstract descriptions of structures and wherever possible these should use TypeScript syntax.
+TypeScript is easy to follow for anyone familiar with either dynamic languages (like JavaScript or Python) or static languages (like Java or C++).
 These descriptions are intended as pseudo-code and are not intended to represent the actual implementation of the API in a TypeScript library.

 Below is an example AIP shell that uses each major section: